 How Do I Determine The Sewing Level Of A Pattern?

 Being a beginner means you will have to find some patterns that are relatively easy to work with.
 Of course, when you are looking at a large catalogue with countless patterns, you may feel a little discouraged.

 The beauty about paper patterns is that they are marked with some key terms referring to the pattern inside.
-For example, patterns for beginners often include the words &ldquo,easy&rdquo, or &ldquo,easy to sew&rdquo, on the front of the pattern.
-You can also get patterns for specific fabrics, these could be marked with terms such as &ldquo,knits only&rdquo,.
+For example, patterns for beginners often include the words "easy" or "easy to sew" on the front of the pattern.
+You can also get patterns for specific fabrics - these could be marked with terms such as "knits only".